 Financial and risk management objectives and policies

 Management and Trustees identify, assess and mitigate risk for the Academy through the risk register in management and Trustees' meetings.
-A revised risk register was introduced in September 2016.
-It is updated regularly and reviewed each term by the Finance and Premises Committee.
+A risk register is updated and reviewed each term by the Finance and Premises Committee.